 - Contingency

 A potential Outage that is unplanned, viewed as possible or eventually probable, which is taken into account when considering approval of other requested Outages or while operating the CAISO Balancing Authority Area or EIM Balancing Authority.
+Contingencies include potential Outages due to Remedial Action Schemes.

 - Outage